zalando-stups/stups-gotthard/README.rst

 How does it actually work
 ================
+The way Gotthard works is by setting up an ssh tunnel to the bastion host.
+It chooses the local port specified a free local port to tunnel the requests to remote side to port 5432.

+When running in the background, it's task is done: It will report back the details of the tunnel.

-The way Gotthard works is by exporting the PostgreSQL related `Environment Variables`_ to the process it needs to run.
-Most PostgreSQL client tools will use these environment variables to connect, so running a python script would also work.
+When running in the foregroed, Gotthard will export the PostgreSQL related `Environment Variables`_ to the process it needs to run.
+Most PostgreSQL client tools will use these environment variables to connect, most of your python or perl scripts should adhere to these variables as well.

 .. code-block:: bash